 Westpac received its Rainbow Tick yesterday at a ceremony with the CEO David McLean and other members of the bank’s executive team and members of its Global network.

-What made Westpac’s process unique was that in assembling all the data required for the audit we discovered it was already at the standard to be awarded the Rainbow Tick.
+What made Westpac’s process unique was that in assembling all the data required for the evaluation we discovered it was already at the standard to be awarded the Rainbow Tick.
 This was a pleasing surprise for all involved, and it reflects the bank’s very real commitment to being a truly inclusive workplace.

 This doesn’t mean that there aren’t areas that can be improved, but this is an excellent result and the first time this has happened.